Dulag Luft: Dulag Luft (Oberursel) Escape

 As with all POWs, escape was always in mind.
 Despite initial appearances, and some accusations of collaboration with the Germans, the permanent staff, headed by Day, had set up an escape committee with other members of the staff, including Squadron Leader Roger Bushell and Lt Cmdr Jimmy Buckley RN.
 Buckley was a pilot in the Fleet Air Arm and as such the Germans had placed him, with all other FAA aircrew, under the responsibility of the Luftwaffe.
 Bushell was later murdered by the Gestapo following The Great Escape from Stalag Luft III in March 1944.

 Several tunnels were started, but the first two ran into flooding problems.
 However, they were not discovered.
 The third tunnel ran west from the western barrack block under a sentry tower on the south-western corner of the camp.
 This was completed in the spring of 1941, and was used by 17 British officers (mainly RAF) in June 1941.
 The exact date of the escape is not known, but many sources quote it as occurring during the Whitsun weekend.

 The escapers, including Day, Buckley, Johnnie Dodge and future Carry On film star Peter Butterworth, were all recaptured within a week.
 Roger Bushell is believed not to have used the tunnel, instead escaping on the same night from a goat shed in the camp grounds.
 It is understood that he wished for a slightly earlier start to catch a train for his intended escape route.
 He was also recaptured.

 This was the first mass escape of the war by British officers, and the first tunnel constructed by RAF POWs to be completed and used.
 All the recaptured escapers were well treated, and after serving their solitary confinement as punishment for the attempt were all transferred to Stalag Luft I. It is reputed that the German Camp Commandant Major Rumpel gave the escapers a case of champagne with the words "Better luck next time, even if I'm not supposed to say so".
 After this, no further actual escapes took place from this camp, though others were planned, including one by Wing Commander Douglas Bader, the legless fighter ace, during his brief stay at the camp.

+Post-war trial

+After the war, a British military court tried five Luftwaffe officers at the camp for physically abusing Allied prisoners of war.
+The defendants were Erich Killinger, Heinz Junge, Otto Boehringer, Heinrich Eberhardt, and Gustav Bauer-Schlichtegroll.
+Killinger, Junge, and Eberhardt, were found guilty, while the other two defendants were acquitted.
+Killinger and Junge were each sentenced to five years in prison, while Eberhardt was sentenced to three years in prison.
+Eberhardt was released from prison in 1947, while Killinger and Junge were released in 1948.